Susie Au: Films

 In 2012, Susie directed and scripted Beauty University (美麗大學); starring Shu Qi (舒淇).
 It is the story written about contemporary Chinese women.
 It is rarely found in China viro on short drama driven by visuals than dialogue.
 The film is a visual meditation on the values of modern living and marriage.
 It is well received in China during the launch.

 In 2013, Susie is invited by Juno Mak (麥俊龍) to direct the music video of "Poison Love" with Zombie Boy (Rick Genest).

 In 2014, Susie focused on developing her feature film scripts and installation art projects.

 In 2015, her new film project Crazy Girls Dancing Club (working title) was selected by Medienboard Berlin-Brandenburg and invited as a resident artist in Berlin.

 In 2016, Susie was invited to Berlin by Nipkow Programme as artist in residence to create TV series.
 In this year, Susie also created and directed a multimedia-dance-theatre Utopia, Momentarily.
 Partnering with lyricist Chow Yiu Fai (周耀輝) and musician Vicky Fung Wing Ki (馮穎琪), the project was sponsored by Hong Kong New Vision Arts Festival, after one and half year's endeavour, Utopia, Momentarily launched in Kwai Ching Theatre in November 2016.
 Not only pop singers like Anthony Wong (黃耀明), Juno Mak (麥俊龍), Eman Lam (林二汶) and Yoyo Sham (岑寧兒) were invited to perform the songs, the project involved many first endeavours for the festival.
 Not only Susie is the theatre director, she also created and designed all the visuals for the project.
 Utopia, Momentarily was highly acclaimed from both the pop and theatre field.

+In 2024, Susie released her second feature film written and directed by herself, She Fell to Earth, which was nominated for the Tiger Competition at the 53rd International Film Festival Rotterdam.
+The story follows OM, a mysterious alien who accidentally crashes into a quiet town filled with dreamers.
+Knowing nothing about Earth, she is driven solely by a longing to explore the unique human "heart"—that precious vessel for joy, anger, sorrow, and delight.
+Armed with invisible superpowers, OM embarks on a whimsical, fantastic adventure.